-- 5. The Superintendent or designee shall install a carbon monoxide detector or alarm in all school buildings that contain a fuel-burning appliance, fireplace, or forced-air furnace.
+- 5. The Superintendent or designee shall install a A carbon monoxide detector or alarm shall be installed in all school buildings that contain a fuel-burning appliance, fireplace, or forced-air furnace, unless otherwise exempted by state law or regulations.
 The device or alarm shall be located in close proximity to the appliance in order to accurately detect and alert school personnel of any leakage of carbon monoxide.
 (24 CCR 915.1-915.7) - 6.
 Schedules and practices for routine housekeeping and maintenance shall be designed to effectively reduce levels of dust, dirt, and debris.
 Plain water, soap and water, or low-emission cleaning products shall be used whenever possible.
 Aerosols, including air fresheners and other products containing ozone, shall be avoided to the extent possible.